Softyy/softyy.github.io/teaching.md

 permalink: /teaching/
 ---

+This is my collection of sample coding questions that I've done practicing for interviews and fun.

+-

 This is my collection of notes for various classes I assisted with at the University of Toronto.
 Maybe some lost soul will find their way here to find some assistance with a question they're struggling with.

 - [MAT 188 : Linear Algebra I](/teaching/mat188)